 Step 9: Submit the RSC-Radiation Safety Human Subjects Application to the RSC for review.

 - Procedures that are Standard of Care (SOC) for the study cohort do not require RSC review or approval.

 - MRI and ultrasound procedures do not require RSC review or approval.

 Changes that could potentially impact the initial RSC approval may include, but are not limited to changes in one of the following: age of subjects, patient population, radiation dose or models used to estimate radiation dose, wording in protocol consents and assents related to administration of radiation, regimen for administration of radiation, and change of the PI.
 Investigators are responsible for obtaining RSC approval prior to initiating these changes, following the same submission process within the WRG-RS by creating the amendment to previously approved application.

 Radiation Risk Language for Consent Forms

 Communication of risk to research subjects is an essential part of the consent form.
-It is important that the risk be communicated in easily understood language.
+The risk must be communicated in easily understood language.
 Most risk factors are derived from data involving uniform exposure of the whole body.
-However, most exposures to research subjects are limited to a part of the body or, in the case of radiopharmaceuticals, result in non-homogeneous exposure of the whole body.
+However, most exposures to research subjects are limited to a part of the body or, in the case of radiopharmaceuticals, result in non-homogeneous exposure to the whole body.